alan-turing-institute/mogp-emulator/docs/methods/proc/ProcPredictGP.rst

 a GP, this means computing the probability of exceeding a given value for a normal random variable with given mean and variance.
 For the t-process it is the probability of exceeding that value for a t random variable with given mean, variance and degrees of freedom.
-For :math:`\strut s>1`, the predictive probability is the average of the conditional probabilities.
+For :math:`s>1`, the predictive probability is the average of the conditional probabilities.

 For multiple outputs this is more complex, since it is possible to ask